 If you're on the internet, then you've probably heard of Reddit.
 It classifies itself as "the front page of the internet," and that's a pretty accurate statement.
-It's one of the most popular websites in the world (currently ranked 6th according to Wikipedia), and where a lot of news and internet memes begin, since it's just hundreds of forums and message boards in one place.
+It's one of the most popular websites in the world, and where a lot of news and internet memes begin, since it's just hundreds of forums and message boards in one place.

 I've been a Redditor for many years now, though most of my time is spent lurking rather than posting.
-The website is also my least favorite way to browse because there are many apps out there that make the overall experience so much nicer.
+The website is also my least favorite way to browse because there are many iOS 15 compatible apps out there that make the overall experience so much nicer.
 We've rounded up the creme de la creme for iOS Reddit apps, so let's dive in to the best Reddit apps for iOS.